mnr/writing-wip/dimensions_living_book/furnishedApartment.md

 I don't know if Stephen programmed in a margin of safety, or how accurate his sensor data was, or if he simply did the calculation with no care of human fragility.
 I am tempted to circle the gas pump until I truly sputter to a stop, but I am done tempting The Fates and fill up the tank.
 No more drama, please.

 *"Okay everyone," God says.
 "Happy hour is over.
-Orientation starts in fifteen minutes." (or 15 eons.
+Orientation starts in fifteen minutes."
+(Or 15 eons.
 Time is fluid in God's kingdom.)
 Everyone, including those hungering for righteousness (manifested as free bar snacks) head for the door.*

 Somehow, things are suddenly quieter for me.
 The rest of the trip isn't worth writing about.
-I pick up the furniture; I return to Stevens Point; I unload the trailer; I return the U-Haul; I have an apartment with furnishing an enormous step above the mattress and space heater of my youth.
+I pick up the furniture; I return to Stevens Point; I unload the trailer; I return the U-Haul; I have an apartment with furnishings - an enormous step above the mattress and space heater of my youth.
 Janell is happy.
 I am happy.

 Many people of faith look for evidence of God by praying for miracles.
 In my life, I've had way too many lucky brushes with fate to require proof.
 I'm not sure what God is, but I know I should be drowned or crushed or choked or out of gas or pushing a trailer out of a ditch.